Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1and2/README.md

 - Create the Azure SQL DB objects, including the Metadata Driven Pipeline tables
 - Create the Microsoft Fabric Resources
 - Create Fabric Data Pipelines to Orchestrate and Load from the World Wide Importers Azure SQL DB to the Fabric Lakehouse
-- Create Data Warehouse Objects
+- Create Views over the Fabric Lakehouse Tables

 You then have the option to complete with Pattern 1 or 2 (or both!)